AndrewPetrovics/TicTacToe/README.md

 ```

 ## Architecture
-The app uses a psuedo-MVVM architecture with three basic layers: app, database, and business logic.
+The app uses a pseudo-MVVM architecture with three basic layers: app, database, and business logic.

 #### Why MVVM?
-This is typically my go to architecture for mobile or desktop application development (regardless of the language or frameworkout) mainly because I really like the fairly strict decoupling of the view and view model which makes maintaincence a lot eaiser in my opinion.
+This is typically my go to architecture for mobile or desktop application development (regardless of the language or frameworkout) mainly because I really like the fairly strict decoupling of the view and view model which makes maintenance a lot easier in my opinion.

 #### Is MVVM the best choice?
 For React Native, probably not, due to the coupling nature of state and rendering.
 I've basically side-stepped all state management protocols and am pretty sure it's really inefficient from a rendering standpoint.
 However, for basic apps like this, I can't detect any performance issues.